 Central Valley Health Policy Institute

 Dr. Pacheco-Werner is a Mexican immigrant who grew up in the Central Valley.
 She hopes her work helps ground policy in the everyday practical challenges faced by communities in California.
-She lives with her husband and son in Sanger, California.
+She lives with her husband and sons in Sanger, California.